petri-labs/mokita/networks/genesis-validators.md

 ## Install mokitad

-You can now build Mokisis node software.
-Running the following command will install the executable mokitad (Mokisis node daemon) to your GOPATH.
+You can now build Mokita node software.
+Running the following command will install the executable mokitad (Mokita node daemon) to your GOPATH.

 ``` {.sh}